- Learning about Paul Cezanne and his still-life paintings

 - Explain that in this session the children will be painting their still-life arrangements.
 Before they begin, review the basic points of Cezanne’s style.

-- If using mixing trays, show the children how to lift dollops or puddles of paint onto the trays with their brushes before mixing the colors together.
+- Show the children how to lift dollops or puddles of paint onto the mixing trays with their brushes before mixing the colors together.
 This will avoid watery colors that have been scrubbed onto the paper due to mixing too little paint to cover the area.

 - Demonstrate how to paint the drapery by using brush strokes that follow the movement of the folds.
 Lines of a darker color of paint can be blended in where the shadows fall.